 Jazz guitarist Dave Perkins performs his original modern jazz compositions with the Cary’s acoustic bass, in the spirit of Wes Montgomery and John Coltrane.
 Cary sings modern interpretations of classic jazz favorites, with a country swing song or two upon request.

-The Asheville Aces – Pre-War (WWII) Electric Blues
+The Ghost Walks – Pre-War (WWII) Electric Blues

-Scott Sharpe – electric guitar and vocals, Cary Fridley – acoustic bass and vocals, Dave Perkins – drums.
-Blues in the style of 1930’s blues singers playing the first electric guitars.
+Featuring Cary Fridley on bass and vocals, Jason Krekel on electric guitar and fiddle, Scott Sharpe on electric guitar and lap steel, and Dave Perkins on snare.
+Creepy mountain blues mixed with rockabilly and surf punk.
+Jason Krekel – electric guitar and vocals, Scott Sharpe – electric guitar, lap steel, and vocals, Cary Fridley – acoustic bass and vocals, Dave “Rattler” Perkins – snare.
 For mature audiences only, influences include Memphis Minnie, Junior Kimbrough, Guitar Gabriel, Sleepy John Estes, Willie Dixon, Jessie Mae Hemphill, and more.

 Moving into the new millennium marked the beginning of a new creative period for Cary Fridley, and Asheville, NC was a powerful conduit of creative energy at the time.
 In Asheville Cary established herself as a solo performer and band leader, releasing 3 albums over the next 10 years.
 The singing on Neighbor Girl (2001) was compared to that of Maybelle Carter and Doc Boggs, two famous depression-era singers from the south.
 Drawing from her solo performances with the Freight Hoppers, Cary’s first CD is a favorite among old-time ballad singers and southern Appalachian music audiences.
 In 2005, Cary recorded Down South, a collaboration with regional artists that represents the wider scope of Cary’s influences, branching into blues, songwriting, and electric country.
 Asheville bands on that CD were The Lowdown Travelers (blues), 7 Mile Ford (old-time), and an early incarnation of Down South, Cary’s country swing band.
 Down South debuted Cary’s first original song, “Cheatin’,” which led to an EP of all originals in 2007, Fare You Well.
 Her latest CD, Rainbow Mist, is a return to her mountain roots, a collection of traditional mountain ballads drawing from the Madison County, NC ballad singers Dellie Norton and Dillard Chandler.
 She was joined by Travis Stuart on banjo, and Mary Ellen Davis and Laura Blackley on harmony vocals.
 As always, Cary played bass and guitar with many bands in Asheville during this time, collaborating on albums with One Leg Up (gypsy jazz), The Swayback Sisters (folk), Peggy Seeger, Trevor and Travis Stuart, and others.